Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

 \subsection{Reinforcement Learning in Adversarial Environment and Countermeasures}

-As we use RL to improve the resiliency of the cyber system, an intelligent attacker can also seek to compromise or mislead the RL process so that the cyber system ends with a worse or vulnerable security configuration.
+As we use RL to improve the resilience of the cyber system, an intelligent attacker can also seek to compromise or mislead the RL process so that the cyber system ends with a worse or vulnerable security configuration.
 In this case, RL enlarges the attack surface and creates opportunities for the attacker.
 Hence it is essential to safeguard the RL while using it to secure the cyber system.
-In Section 5, we present several attack models for RL algorithms and discuss their impact and ways to secure them.
-RL agents learn a `good' policy through interacting with the environment and exchanging the rewards, the state observations, and the control commands in a timely manner with accuracy.
-The three exchanged signals become the vulnerabilities of most RL-enable systems that the attacker can influence.
-To understand Rl under an adversarial environment, first, we need to understand the adversarial behaviors of the attackers.
-To do so, we need to discuss the attack models that characterizes the attacker's objective, the available attacks, and the knowledge of the attacker.
-The second is to understand how specific tasks affect the learning results of RL algorithms, which requires the assessment of the performance degradation of the systems that RL is applied to.
-With the understanding of attacks models and their impact on the learning results, we can develop countermeasures to mitigate the effect of the attacks and to protect RL-enabled systems from attacks.
+Section \ref{sec:RLAdvEnv} presents several attack models that target at RL algorithms and discusses their impact and ways to secure them.
+RL agents learn a `good' policy through interacting with the environment and exchanging key information such as the rewards, the state observations, and the control commands.
+The three exchanged signals, {which can be exploited by the attacker}, become the vulnerabilities of most RL-enable systems.
+To understand RL in an adversarial environment, the first is to understand the adversarial behaviors of the attackers.
+To do so, we need to craft the attack models, which specify the attacker's objective, the attacks available to the attacker, and the knowledge the attacker has.
+The second is to understand how {different types of attacks} affect the learning results of RL algorithms, which requires the assessment of the performance degradation of the {RL-enabled} systems.
+With the understanding of {attack models} and their impact on the learning results, we can develop countermeasures to mitigate the effect of the attacks and to protect RL-enabled systems from attacks.